How Sync In Background Works

 Suggestion To Mitigate The Impact Of Background Sync Delays

-If Due is still not waking up often enough to sync changes made on other devices, consider disabling Auto Snooze selectively on the device(s) that you're less likely to have with you all the time.
-For example, between the iPhone and iPad, if you're more likely to be using the iPhone to mark reminders complete, you'd disable Auto Snooze on your iPad in Due > Settings > Alerts & Badges > Auto Snooze.
-This would prevent your iPad from continually alerting you to reminders you've already marked complete on your iPhone if background sync fails to take place.
+If Due is still not waking up often enough to sync changes made on other devices, consider disabling Auto Snooze on the device(s) you're less likely to have with you.
+For example, if you mainly use your iPhone to mark reminders complete, you could disable Auto Snooze on your iPad in Due > Settings > Alerts & Badges > Auto Snooze.
+This prevents your iPad from continually alerting you to reminders you've already marked complete on your iPhone when background sync hasn't caught up yet.